-Neal was sure some of his horrified reaction was giving itself away in his expression.
+Neal was sure some of his horrified reaction had to be showing on his face.
 "Uh..." he said.

 Peter traded another card out of his hand.
 "I can have her start tomorrow."

-Neal emitted a noise that might have been in the neighborhood of a squeak.
+Neal emitted a noise that any other person would have called a squeak.
 He searched his cards distractedly, and swapped one out.
 It took him a moment to notice the silence.
 "What?" he asked.
 "What's that look for, what did I say?"